kor-hq/bibleio/README.md

 pnpm api dev # cargo run
 pnpm fix # format & lint all files with biome (or rustfmt & clippy)

-# you can also access any other command via the project name with pnpm
+# can also access other subcommands
 pnpm site build
 ```
 We use [Biome](https://biomejs.dev/) for formatting and linting, please use `pnpm fix` when developing, or [setup your editor to use Biome](https://biomejs.dev/guides/editors/first-party-extensions/).